Back to the Bible: 1984-2013

-2010s
+2013-2025

 Back to the Bible announced Woodrow Kroll's retirement in January 2013.
 Dr John Munro, senior pastor at Calvary Church in Charlotte, North Carolina, became the program's next Bible teacher and served from August 2013.
 In August 2014 he was removed from this position following a complaint from a member of his church staff; after investigation by the church he was reinstated as senior pastor, but Back to the Bible stood by its decision to dismiss him from his role there.

 From August 2014 to June 2016, the daily Back to the Bible program featured Bible teaching from Warren Wiersbe, David Chadwick and Darrell Bock.

 In July 2016, Ron Moore, pastor of The Bible Chapel in the Pittsburgh area, was named president and Bible teacher.
 He served as president until February 2018, and was succeeded by David Platt.

 Back to the Bible ceased broadcasting in the United States on the radio in October 2020; it has continued to be produced as a podcast, with the ministry stating that brokered programming fees on most religious stations had made continuing to syndicate the program no longer viable.

-Current situation
+Current Situation (2025-Present)

-As of 2018 Back to the Bible has offices in nine countries outside the United States, Canada (fiscally and legally autonomous), Ecuador, India (fiscally and legally autonomous), Indonesia, Jamaica (fiscally and legally autonomous), Japan, Nepal, Sri Lanka (fiscally and legally autonomous), Trinidad & Tobago and broadcasts in multiple languages.
+As of 2018 Back to the Bible had offices in nine countries outside the United States, Canada (fiscally and legally autonomous), Ecuador, India (fiscally and legally autonomous), Indonesia, Jamaica (fiscally and legally autonomous), Japan, Nepal, Sri Lanka (fiscally and legally autonomous), Trinidad & Tobago and broadcasts in multiple languages.

+As of 2026, Back to the Bible has adopted a three-pillar approach to ministry in the digital age: daily Bible-teaching content, an AI-powered discipleship platform called BTTB.ai, and detailed research through the Center for Scripture Absorption.
+The ministry's YouTube channel has seen significant growth, growing to an audience of nearly 100,000 subscribers and roughly 250,000 video views each month.
+The ministry currently produces two daily podcasts: Back to the Bible Daily with Pastor Braden Pedersen, and Spiritually Fit | Today with Dr. Arnie Cole.

-The charity has a 2-star rating from Charity Navigator, an independent evaluator of American charities.
+As of 2026 the charity has a 3-star rating from Charity Navigator, an independent evaluator of American charities.